isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 To reach the wall cracks and floor crevices, you'll require a pump sprayer.
 FenvaStar EcoCap is also reusable and cheap, making it an excellent option for most homeowners who need to treat the bugs but on a budget.
 FenvaStar EcoCap will be great for indoor bed bug extermination, partially for food cabinets, underneath appliances, and under carpets.
 You can apply in outdoor spaces, including on ornamental plants, turf, structural, and livestock houses.
 However, dont spray more than once in 2 weeks as it could lead to poisoning.
-You'll require�1 to 2 ounces of the�FenvaStar EcoCap per gallon of [water to spray against the bed bugs](https://pestpolicy.com/can-bed-bugs-survive-in-water/) .
-For every square foot to be treated for bed bugs, you'll require to apply a spray burst of about� 2 seconds.
+You'll require1 to 2 ounces of theFenvaStar EcoCap per gallon of [water to spray against the bed bugs](https://pestpolicy.com/can-bed-bugs-survive-in-water/) .
+For every square foot to be treated for bed bugs, you'll require to apply a spray burst of about 2 seconds.
 The Good:
 - Employs themicroencapsulation technology in random elimination of the bed bugs
 - Budget-friendly